-This collaborative project between IT for Change, India and InternetLab, Brazil addresses gender-based hate speech in the online public sphere.
-Supported by the International Development Research Centre (IDRC), Canada, the project responds to the current reality in both countries where women are not only speaking up against patriarchy, but also claiming public-political space despite pervasive sexism and misogyny.
+IT for Change is engaged in a project that addresses gender-based hate speech in the online public sphere.
+Supported by the International Development Research Centre (IDRC), Canada, the project responds to the current reality in India where women are not only speaking up against patriarchy, but also claiming public-political space despite pervasive sexism and misogyny.

 Rethinking Legal-Institutional Approaches to Sexist Hate Speech in India